 Dr Caroline Hemingray

-- Position: Lecturer in Fashion Marketing & Colour
+- Position: Director of Admissions and Recruitment, Lecturer in Fashion Marketing and Colour

 - Areas of expertise: digital fashion; fashion innovation; fashion marketing; non-visual effects of colour; environmental colour; colour prediction; textile comfort & performance; fashion and textile sustainability.